 Exams:

-Pennsylvania Board of Social Workers, Marriage and Family Therapists, and Professional Counselors accepts the National Counselor Examination for Licensure and Certification (NCE) given by the National Board for Certified Counselors.
-Refer to the exam section on the board’s resource page on Pennsylvania’s licensure requirements.
+In order to obtain the next level of licensure, the Licensed Professional Counselor, the Pennsylvania Board of Social Workers, Marriage and Family Therapists, and Professional Counselors accepts the National Counselor Examination (NCE) administered by the National Board for Certified Counselors (NBCC) or the Certified Rehabilitation Counselor Examination (CRC), administered by the Commission on Rehabilitation Counselor Certification (CRCC).
+Refer to the exam section on the Board’s resource page on Pennsylvania’s licensure requirements.

 Apply for Licensure: